Partitioning Limitations with MariaDB

 The following limitations apply to partitioning in MariaDB:

-- Currently, queries are never parallelized, even when they involve multiple partitions.
+- Queries are never parallelized, even when they involve multiple partitions.

 - A table can only be partitioned if the storage engine supports partitioning.